nikhilfenwick/SimpleCodingPuzzles/ThePuzzles/Puzzle1June25th2023.md

 1. store these 99 numbers in an array.
 1. display the array.

+Step Four

+1. improve the display to something like "random number 1 is: x", "random number 2 is : x" and so on ...

+Step Five

+1. put the code in Step Three and Step Four into a single function called 'NinetyNineRandomNumbersGenerateandDisplay'

 # general notes

 1. do it either in javascript or c sharp.